Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Evaluation

 \subsection{Effectiveness of Draft-Exiting}

-Here we explore the effectiveness of the adaptive draft exit mechanism, specifically examining whether a threshold needs to be set and whether a static threshold is sufficient.
+Here we explore the effectiveness of the adaptive draft exit mechanism, specifically whether a threshold is needed and whether a static threshold is sufficient.
 Our settings are LLaMA-2-13B, CNN/DM, and greedy decoding.

-\textbf{Fixed Number of Draft Tokens.} We first evaluate a variant self-speculative decoding where the number of tokens generated at each drafting stage is always equal to $K$. \Cref{tab:abla_K} illustrates the speedup of these variants for different max draft token values $K$, showing an initial increase and then a decrease.
-This trend can be attributed to the fact that an excessively large $K$ ($K=8$) generates a substantial number of tokens that are likely to fail in the verification stage.
-This is demonstrated by its lower acceptance rate (AR) of only 0.760, which results in squandered computational resources during the drafting stage and a consequent reduction in speedup.
+\textbf{Fixed Number of Draft Tokens.} We evaluated a self-speculative decoding variant where the draft model generates a constant number $K$ of tokens.
+As \Cref{tab:abla_K} shows, speedup initially increases with $K$, then decreases.
+This pattern arises as a large $K$ (e.g., $K=8$) produces many tokens likely to fail verification, wasting computation in drafting.

-Although choosing an appropriate $K$, such as $K=4$, can alleviate the above problem to some extent, this static setting cannot fully utilize the capabilities of the draft model and only achieves a limited speed (1.45$\times$).
-For example, we should use a larger $K$ for simple instances and a smaller $K$ for difficult instances.
-In addition, \Cref{tab:abla_K} also shows that the acceptance rate and speedup are not directly proportional.
-When $K$ is 2, the acceptance rate reaches the highest 0.925, but the acceleration is only 1.38$\times$.
-We believe this is because $K$ is too small, which is a serious underestimate of the ability of the draft model, resulting in cases where more valid draft tokens could have been generated but were not, thereby limiting the overall speedup.
+While an appropriate $K$, e.g.~$K=4$, can partially alleviate this issue, a static setting limits the draft model's potential and achieves only a modest speedup (1.44$\times$).
+This is because a static $K$ does not adapt to the complexity of different instances.
+Ideally, we should use a larger $K$ for simpler instances and a smaller $K$ for challenging ones.

+Moreover, \Cref{tab:abla_K} reveals that the acceptance rate and speedup do not have a direct proportionality.
+For instance, when $K=2$, the acceptance rate peaks at 0.924, yet the speedup is only 1.37$\times$.
+This discrepancy is due to the overly conservative $K=2$, which underutilizes the draft model's capacity.
+By generating fewer draft tokens, we miss opportunities to produce more valid draft tokens, thus limiting the overall speedup.